Visa Changes: Europe's EES & ETIAS Systems

 Implementation Timeline:

 Rollout of the ETIAS is dependent upon successful implementation of the Entry/Exit System, as the EES must be operational before ETIAS can be launched.
-The European Union have confirmed they will provide several months’ notice prior to its launch.
+The European Union have confirmed they will provide several months’ notice prior to its launch which is expected in the final quarter of 2026.

 Cost Structure: